IowaDave/pxt-maze/README.md

 ![A corridor cell](https://github.com/iowadave/pxt-maze/raw/master/.github/makecode/Exit.jpg)

 This cell is the players' goal!
 It is the end of the maze.
 When players see this, it means they have solved the maze.
 A double right-side line distinguishes the exit from the other cells.

+#### Terminus

+I will let you imagine what a terminus cell looks like.
+It has three walls, and only lets you move back out the same way you came in.
+Better yet, use the blocks to create your own maze game then play it.
+You'll encounter plenty of terminus blocks as you virtually "wander around" in there.

 ## These blocks are tools for Makers